Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 - Dutch school spring break (typically late April, exact dates vary by region).

-The Best Hours: The Eight-AM Plan
+The Best Hours: The 8 AM Plan

 The Route Through Keukenhof for Families